Hodge Laplacians on graphs: Coboundary operators and Hodge Laplacians on graphs

-particularly under the context of spectral graph theory \cite{Chung, Spielman}, has been an enormously useful construct, with great impact on many areas.
-We have nothing more to add except to remark that the Hodge decomposition of $\Delta_0$ is given by \eqref{eq:decomp0},
+has been an enormously useful construct in the context of spectral graph theory \cite{Chung, Spielman}, with great impact on many areas.
+We have nothing more to add except to remark that the Hodge decomposition associated with the graph Laplacian $\Delta_0$ is given by \eqref{eq:decomp0},

 Recall from \eqref{eq:normal} that $\ker(\Delta_0) = \ker (\grad)$.
-Since $\grad f = 0$ iff $f$ is piecewise constant, i.e., constant on each connected component of $G$, the number $\beta_0 (G) = \dim \ker (\Delta_0)$ counts the number of connected component of $G$ --- a well known fact in graph theory.
+Since $\grad f = 0$ iff $f$ is piecewise constant, i.e., constant on each connected component of $G$, the number $\beta_0 (G) \coloneqq \dim \ker (\Delta_0)$ counts the number of connected component of $G$ --- a well known fact in graph theory.